Professional LearningProvides opportunities for educators to enhance their understanding of how they can help students learn and thrive.

 - Supporting High Quality-Common Core Mathematics Instruction Chapter (PDF)

-It is evident that substantial professional learning for teachers is needed to successfully implement the CA CCSS for Mathematics.
+It is evident that substantial professional learning for teachers is needed to successfully implement the California CCSS for Mathematics.
 This chapter of the 2013 Mathematics Framework describes the support required to plan and implement effective and efficient mathematics instruction that meets the needs of every student.

 - California Subject Matter Project